 Depending on the specific facts and circumstances involved, the local police department or other outside agency(ies) must be notified.
 If, for instance, a delivery person is injured in a collision that occurs while he or she is driving a company vehicle, a police report must be taken for auto insurance purposes.
 Likewise, if an industrial worksite injury occurs as the result of hazardous materials exposure, the Occupational Safety and Hazards Administration (OSHA) must be notified.

 Consult a McKinney Injury Attorney

 Do not delay another second.
 The legal team at Joe Knows Law is experienced in getting clients compensation for work-related personal injury accidents.
-Call (972) 562-9700 to get started on the way to physical and fiscal recovery.
+Contact us online or call (972) 562-9700 to get started on the way to physical and fiscal recovery.